ardpack/ardpack/README.md

 dependency management allowing users to search and download libraries hosted on GitHub.
 However, there is no concept of a package or dependency where a library can be "installed" on the system along with its dependencies.
-Moreover, the Arduino build process relative imports from directories outside the sketch directory, where the `.ino` file is found.
+Moreover, the Arduino build process forbids relative imports from directories outside the sketch directory, where the `.ino` file is found.
 These restrictions in the Arduino code compilation process leads to difficulty making larger projects with a structured code base where libraries and modules can be used, actively